 All persons have a voice in the development of policies that are important to them, as different marginalized and disadvantaged groups have different needs.

-Incorporation of accessibility issues in the public procurement policies and in international regulatory fora.
+Incorporation of accessibility issues in public procurement policies and in international regulatory fora.

 Increased involvement of all stakeholders in leveraging the transformative potential of ICT and a better and more sustainable socio-economic development in order to reach an inclusive and people-centered Information Society.